coyancm/Basic-Site/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+## This is a test of header 2
+We're testing to see if a underline will happen under header 2.

+# Header 1
+This is a test to see how header 1 looks.